xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

    which other tables will also be used to determine that, for example, the variadic parameters of a function declaration, a `Parameter` table exists for that purpose.

+#### Godel query experiences

+1. Make good use of 'bottom-up' method.
+When considering a pattern from top to down, and it is too complicated to write all rules in Godel, consider to write a bottom-up rule which starts by checking most basic node (e.g. Identifier), and make use of our lib method `getNodePath` to check all ancestor nodes.
+This method can make things much easier.

 ## Why these features?

 Considering the following general static code analysis pipeline: